MicrosoftDocs/azure-stack-docs/azure-stack/hci/includes/hci-list-vm-image-azure-cli.md

     These images include:
     - VM images from marketplace images.
-    - Custom images that reside in your Azure Storage account or are in a local share on your cluster or a client connected to your system.
+    - Custom images that reside in your Azure Storage account or are in a local share on your system or a client connected to your system.

 Here's a sample output.